AdrianPaulCarrieres/AdrianPaulCarrieres/README.md

 ## Working on...

 - A discord bot for my classmates
+- Kubernetes
 - My porfolio
-- An article about Phoenix 1.6 aimed at beginners

 ## In the future...

 - A bit of cybersecurity would be nice
 - Some Rust
 - Machine learning
+- An article about Phoenix 1.6 aimed at beginners

 ## Some stats because we all love stats